skrapkam/samchang/src/projects/designer-onboarding/index.md

 #This project took a year to complete, and naturally there were moments when stakeholders and teammates became impatient.
 I was mindful of this and over time learned to be strategic with how I communicated with my teammates, manager, and CEO.
 Here's what I learned to do:

 1. **Illustrate how the smaller pieces fit together**.
-During one of our company all-ins, I presented an update to the onboarding project.
+During one of our company all-ins, I presented an update on the onboarding project.
 At the end of my presentation I explained how each of the individual features we've shipped so far relate to each other—and more importantly, how they bring us closer to the end goal.
 Folks outside your product team—and sometimes even within—will naturally miss the bigger picture.
 As designers it's part of our job to communicate that.

 2. **Get the whole team to feel a sense of ownership in the work**.
 During the middle of this project, we experienced a shuffle in product teams.
 As a result, a completely new team took on the project.
-I had already spent five months on it, but I knew I couldn't just present my work to my new teammates and said, "Hey, build this."
+I had already spent five months on it, but I knew I couldn't just present my work to my new teammates and said, "Hey, build this".
 Instead, I started from scratch.
 I shared the problems we're solving, why we're solving them, and then how we might solve them.
 From there, I was able to get fresh perspectives and ideas which also fostered a sense of ownership.

 <content-header>
 Special thanks